 - A change from clock hours to credit hours

 - A substantial increase in the number of clock or credit hours awarded for successful completion of a program

 - The establishment or expansion of an additional location geographically apart from the main campus at which the institution offers at least 50 percent of an educational program

 - Closing a program, off-campus site, branch campus or institution

-- Entering into a collaborative academic arrangement such as a dual degree program or a joint degree program with another institution
+- Entering into a collaborative academic arrangement that includes only the initiation of a dual academic program or joint degree program with another institution

 - Acquiring another institution or a program or location of another institution